how to roast a pumpkin

 These pumpkin recipes are just begging to be added to my dinners list this week.
 I hope you enjoy them too.

 Don’t forget to check out my Free Pumpkin Crochet Pattern to stick with the pumpkin theme of today’s post!
-These little pumpkins would be great as table decorations at Thanksgiving or as cute little banner decoration.
+These little pumpkins would be great as Thanksgiving table decorations or cute little banner decorations.

 how to roast a pumpkin, sugar pumpkins, pie pumpkins, pumpkin puree